ecommuter/d1037bb3-3f9d-4cdb-ba4c-34f7db742171/README.md

 [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions) is used for the Continuous Integration process.

-Run ==docker-compose run test== will execute all the 11 test cases in the challenge and also skip 2 other different cases for code coverage.
+Run `docker-compose run test` will execute all the 11 test cases in the challenge and also skip 2 other different cases for code coverage.